-We will take a readiness assurance test (RAT) each time we introduce a research element.
-The RATs cover the initial reading assignment before we review that material in class Criteria Five.
+We will take a readiness assurance test (RAT) on some research elements as part of your class participation.
+The RATs cover the initial reading assignment before we review that material in class Criteria Three.
 Once you take the RAT, you will hand in your answer sheets to me.
 Your individual scores on the RAT are recorded and will count towards your final grade in the course.
-I will not count your lowest RAT score of the semester.
+Answers will be revealed as we cover PowerPoint presentations.